 If the model year cannot be determined, the title will be issued with the model year indicated as the year the application for title is presented.

-If the low speed vehicle does not have a manufacturer’s identification number, you will need to submit a properly completed Assigned ID Number Application to the Department of Motor Vehicles so that a State assigned identification number can be issued prior to application for title.
+If the low speed vehicle does not have a manufacturer’s identification number, you will need to submit a properly completed Assigned ID Number Application to the Department of Motor Vehicles for issuance of a State assigned identification number prior to application for title.
 A vehicle inspection is required.

 After the proper title and registration have been issued for a low speed vehicle, it may be operated on any highway where the speed limit is not more than thirty five (35) miles per hour.
 The operator of a low speed vehicle must have a Class O operator's license and the vehicle must have liability insurance coverage.